As an Amazon Associate I earn from qualifying purchases. Click for details.

 You’re probably familiar with the kinds of equipment we’re talking about.
 You’ve seen it on ghost hunting TV shows, and perhaps in real life.

-Ghost boxes (and related ghost hunting equipment) include real-time EVP devices, Shack Hacks, Frank’s Boxes, and Digital Dowsing equipment like the Puck and Ovilus.
+Ghost boxes (and related ghost hunting equipment) include real-time EVP devices, Shack Hacks, and Frank’s Boxes.
+I’d also include Digital Dowsing equipment like the Puck and Ovilus.

 Different ghost communication devices work in different ways.